 quia fuccant uuiuys of heli

 "They [the monks] are not in heaven because they fuck the wives of [the town of] Ely."
 Fuccant is pseudo-Latin, and in the original it is written in cipher.
-The earliest examples of the word otherwise are from Scottish, which suggests a Scandinavian origin, perhaps from a word akin to Norwegian dialectal fukka "copulate," or Swedish dialectal focka "copulate, strike, push," and fock "penis."
+Other very early examples of the word are from Scottish, which might suggest a Scandinavian origin, perhaps from a word akin to Norwegian dialectal fukka "copulate," or Swedish dialectal focka "copulate, strike, push," and fock "penis."

 Another theory traces the Modern English verb to Middle English fyke, fike "move restlessly, fidget" (see fike) which also meant "dally, flirt," and probably is from a general North Sea Germanic word (compare Middle Dutch fokken, German ficken "fuck," earlier "make quick movements to and fro, flick," still earlier "itch, scratch;" the vulgar sense attested from 16c.).
 This would parallel in sense the vulgar Middle English term for "have sexual intercourse," swive, from Old English swifan "to move lightly over, sweep" (see swivel).
 But OED remarks that these "cannot be shown to be related" to the English word.
 Liberman has this to say:

 Germanic words of similar form (f + vowel + consonant) and meaning 'copulate' are numerous.
 One of them is G. ficken.
 They often have additional senses, especially 'cheat,' but their basic meaning is 'move back and forth.' ...
 Most probably, fuck is a borrowing from Low German and has no cognates outside Germanic.